Map is courtesy of Jeff's Map - my route has been marked in blue

 I had planned to spend the first night on one of the sites on the eastern shore at the north end of Kingscote but was dismayed to find them all occupied -- it was the Friday of a long weekend, after all.
 Circumnavigating the north shore, I couldn't find an empty site.
 Dusk was upon me and I was getting concerned, so I double-timed it back the way I came.
 Staying close to the western shore this time, I found an empty site with a downed tree in front of it, hiding the campsite sign.
 It was damp, dark, and, boy, was it buggy.
 We had had a late spring with a lot of rain, making it ripe for mosquitoes.
 To make matters worse, the black flies still seemed to be hanging around.
 I quickly pitched my tent, made a fire, cooked my steak and called it a night.

-I got an early start, wanting to get the 1500 meter portage into Big Rock behind me.
+Day 2 I got an early start, wanting to get the 1500 meter portage into Big Rock behind me and the weather was pleasant.
 About 200 metres in, after rounding a bend and coming up over a rise, I almost stepped on the fellow you see pictured below.
 He hissed and I jumped about 3 feet backwards in surprise!

 Paddling upstream, I remained quiet in the hopes of spotting a moose, but to no avail.
 I cast a few lines out, but had no luck.
-It took a bit longer than expected to reach the take out for the carry to Scorch.
-When I did arrive there, I started to make lunch at the site next to the portage.
+It took a bit longer than expected to reach the take out for the carry to Scorch, but was a lovely paddle as I wandered upriver.
+I was loving being alone in the quiet wilderness.
+When I did arrive at the portage, I started to make lunch at the site next to the take-out

 Feeling hungry, I took out the stove and made a proper lunch.
 Big mistake, because a few minutes after I got the water boiling, a couple of young lads rocked up in their canoe and started down the portage ahead of me -- not before their dog tried to help itself to my lunch, however.
 There is one prime site on Scorch that I was hoping to get and now I knew it would be taken -- darn!